 Little Mermaid room layouts at Art of Animation are pretty much identical to standard rooms in the other value resorts.

 See the floor plan.
 As in the other value resorts, these rooms have two full beds, a table and chairs, a dresser with a TV on top and a mini-fridge inside, and a divided bath.
 And no coffee-maker (Family Suites do have a coffeemaker.)

 And as in the other value resorts, this room is about as small as it can be and still fit two full-sized beds.

-Now I’m sure that someone credible told them that, but these rooms are no bigger than those at the other value resorts.
+In fact, these rooms are no bigger than those at the other value resorts.

 My tape measure got all the major dimensions as within an inch or so of those at Pop Century.
 For this room to have 17 more square feet, it would need to have been a foot and a half longer, or nine inches wider, or 6 inches more in both dimensions, or some such, than All-Star Music.

 My measuring isn’t perfect, but I would have noticed that big a dimensional difference…so I’ve got it as 260 square feet, same as the other value resorts.

 BEST AND WORST PLACES TO STAY IN THE LITTLE MERMAID AREA OF ART OF ANIMATION